uchks/slashping/README.md

 # SlashPing
 A Minecraft Forge 1.8.9 mod that adds a `/ping` command to check your own or another player's ping, on ANY server. <br>
-Inspired by AGC on MMC..
+Inspired by AGC on MMC.

 ## Features
 - **/ping command**: Check your own ping or another player's ping